 INTERNATIONAL RELATIONS IN ASIA

-China's Influence on Monetary Policy in Developing Asia.
+The Influence Gap: China's Structural Power Deficit in the Monetary Policy Arena (under review).
 Although China has accumulated vast reserves and occupies an increasingly central role in international trade, its influence over the monetary policies of its developing Asian neighbors remains quite limited.
-This paper traces a number of possible mechanisms for purposeful or non-intentional Chinese influence and explains a number of reasons why Beijing's monetary policy influence has lagged its waxing capabilities by a significant margin.
+This paper traces a number of possible mechanisms for Chinese influence and explains why Beijing's monetary policy influence has lagged its waxing capabilities by a significant margin.
+A previous iteration of the paper is available here.

 China and Cambodia: Patron and Client?
 Close Sino-Cambodian cooperation in recent years has prompted some critics to refer to Cambodia as a Chinese "client state."
 This paper analyzes the implicit bargain underlying that cooperation, focusing on the structure of the Cambodian political economy as a key enabling factor.
 The paper is prepared for a book organized by Donald Emmerson on China's relations with its Southeast Asian neighbors.

-Nationalist Protests and Territorial Disputes in East Asia (with Jessica Chen Weiss).
-This paper examines how governments seek to manage nationalist protests in the context of territorial disputes.
-It discusses the possible advantages and risks of enabling protests and the factors that impel governments to permit or seek to repress demonstrations.
-It develops theoretical arguments and applies them to the contemporary Sino-Vietnamese and Thai-Cambodian territorial disputes.
+Nationalist Protests, Government Responses, and the Risk of Escalation in Interstate Disputes (with Jessica Chen Weiss, under review).
+This paper examines how governments of various regime types seek to manage nationalist protests and the factors that impel governments to permit or seek to repress demonstrations.
+It develops theoretical arguments and applies them to a series of contemporary cases in Southeast Asia.

 China's Influence in East Asia: Relational and Structural Dimensions (with Evelyn Goh).
 Although claims about China's rising influence are ubiquitous in the IR literature, relatively few studies have begun to delve into the specific mechanisms whereby China can convert its growing power resources into usable tools of influence.
 This paper examines China's power in its structural and relational context to demonstrate a number of important constraints on its policy influence.